SchemaPlus/schema_associations/README.md

 Notes:

+* As of version 1.2.3, rails < 4.1 and ruby < 2.1 are no longer supported
 * As of version 1.2.0, ruby 1.9.2 is no longer supported.
 * As of version 1.0.0, ruby 1.8.7 and rails < 3.2 are no longer supported.